Materialfy/M-Dash/README.md

             DashboardView.vue  #/ any views that are a child of this will render inside the dash LoginHome.vue # any views/components that are a child of this will not have the toolbar etc around it
 ```
+You can send a tweet to me if you need minor assistance https://twitter.com/SourBlueDream